slightlyoff/suchi.js/README.md

 # How Does It Work?

-Suchi [does tight-fit UA testing](http://infrequently.org/2011/02/on- performance-innumeracy-false-positives/) to determine if a user is visting your site with one of the worst-offending legacy browsers; i.e., a non-auto-updating browser with relatively high market share.
-Users on up-to-date Evergreen browsers will never be prompted, while users who are on dead-end browser (e.g., IE 8 for XP, Safari for Windows, or the legacy Android Browser) will be presented with choices that enable them to move to a better, auto-updating world.
+Suchi [does tight-fit UA testing](http://goo.gl/hJ98J) to determine if a user is visting your site with one of the worst-offending legacy browsers; i.e., a non- auto-updating browser with relatively high market share.
+Users on up-to-date Evergreen browsers will never be prompted, while users who are on dead-end browser (e.g., IE 8 for XP, Safari for Windows, or the legacy Android Browser) will be presented with choices that enable them to move to a better, auto- updating world.

 Future versions will optionally present users of OSes for which there are _no_ Evergreen options with information on how to update to a modern OS.